BoBch27/firevault-go/README.md

 Custom Errors
 ------------
-During collection methods which require validation (i.e. `Create`, `UpdateById` and `Validate`), Firevault may return an error of a `FieldError` interface, which can aid in presenting custom error messages to users.
+During collection methods which require validation (i.e. `Create`, `Update` and `Validate`), Firevault may return an error of a `FieldError` interface, which can aid in presenting custom error messages to users.
 All other errors are of the usual `error` type.
 Available methods for `FieldError` can be found in the `field_error.go` file.

 Here is an example of parsing returned error.
 ```go